 - Lymphadenopathy: axillary and inguinal lymphadenopathy are more prominent in patients with the East African disease whilst cervical lymphadenopathy is more usual in the West African type.
 The classical Winterbottom's sign is a clearly visible, enlarged, firm and rubbery, mobile, non-tender gland of the posterior cervical triangle.

 - Fevers, tachycardia, irregular rash, oedema and weight loss.

 - Multiple organs, including spleen, liver, skin, cardiovascular, endocrine and eyes may be affected.

 This is late or CNS stage and is of insidious onset.

-- Continuous headaches with a poor response to analgesics
+- Continuous headaches with a poor response to analgesics.

-- Daytime somnolence then nocturnal insomnia with upset of the circadian rhythm
+- Daytime somnolence then nocturnal insomnia with upset of the circadian rhythm.

-- Behavioural changes with mood swings and sometimes depression
+- Behavioural changes with mood swings and sometimes depression.

-- In East African sleeping sickness, CNS signs appear early, presenting in weeks to a month with the 2 stages merging, whereas West African sleeping sickness has a more gradual onset with CNS symptoms taking months to a year.
+- In East African sleeping sickness, CNS signs appear early, presenting in weeks to a month with the two stages merging, whereas West African sleeping sickness has a more gradual onset with CNS symptoms taking months to a year.